Monarchy of the Netherlands: Popularity of the monarchy

 The popularity of the monarchy has changed over time, with constitutional influence, circumstance and economic tides.

 When the monarchy was established in 1815, popularity was not a major concern.
-Still, the Orange family held popular support in around 60% percent of the population following the fall of the French.
-This changed drastically over the following years as William I's policies alienated the Southern Netherlands, drew the country into civil war and established industries that favored the rich Protestants and not the general populace.
+Still, the Orange family held popular support in around 60% of the population following the fall of the French.
+This changed drastically over the following years as William I's policies alienated the Southern Netherlands, drew the country into civil war and established industries that favoured the rich Protestants and not the general populace.

 Royal popularity remained relatively low throughout the reign of the kings.
 William II was conservative, but on the whole did as little to lose popularity as he did to gain it.
 Economic decline drove most of his popular decline, although popular support for the monarch was still not considered of much import then.
 William III was unpopular under a wide section of the public.

 Royal popularity started to increase with Wilhelmina's ascent to the throne.
 She pushed for national reforms, was a huge supporter of the armed forces and strove for renewed industrialization.
 Around 1917 the country was generally divided into two camps: socialists in the cities, royalists elsewhere.
 This showed in the dividing lines during the failed Troelstra revolution, where Troelstra gained popular support in the larger cities but the countryside flocked to the queen.
 Wilhelmina was able to muster popular support with a countryside "publicity tour" together with her daughter – this showing of popular support for the queen was instrumental in halting the revolution and stabilizing the government.
 Still, Wilhelmina remained deeply unpopular in the cities throughout the 1920s and 1930s.

 Nationwide support came for Wilhelmina and the monarchy during World War II.
 Wilhelmina was forced to retreat to London, but refused evacuation all the way to Canada (although princess Juliana was sent there with her children).
 Wilhelmina regularly held radio broadcasts into the occupied Netherlands and staunchly supported the Dutch troops in exile.
 She became the symbol for Dutch resistance against the Germans.